all-of-us/healthpro/README.md

 ## Contributions

-HealthPro is being developed to facilitate in-person enrollment and other operations of the All of Us Research Program.
+HealthPro is a web application established in support of the All of Us Research Program.
+It serves as an interface for Program health professionals, including Health Provider Organizations (HPOs), Federally Qualified Health Centers (FQHCs), and Direct Volunteer (DV) providers for the collection of physical measurements and biospecimen samples.
+It has since expanded to support ancillary studies like Nutrition for Precision Health (NPH), incorporating expanded biospecimen collections (e.g., stool, hair, nail samples), and pediatric workflows with growth chart percentiles.

 We are developing this project in the open, and publishing the code with an open-source license, to share knowledge and provide insight and sample code for the community.
 We welcome your feedback!
 Please send any security concerns to security@pmi-ops.org, and feel free to file other issues via GitHub.
 Please note that we do not plan to incorporate external code contributions at this time, given that HealthPro exists to meet the specific operational needs of the All of Us Research Program.

 ## Developer Quick Start